Patriots–Steelers rivalry: History

 The 2004 season saw the emergence of Ben Roethlisberger as the Steelers' starting quarterback.
 En route to a 15–1 season, Roethlisberger and the Steelers ended the Patriots' record 21-game winning streak on October 31, taking home a 34–20 victory.
 The Steelers entered the AFC championship game having won all 15 games Roethlisberger started in his rookie season.
 However, the streak ended at home as New England defeated Pittsburgh 41–27 en route to winning their third Super Bowl championship.
 The defeat also prevented the Steelers from facing their in-state rival Philadelphia Eagles, who had clinched the NFC championship.

 The Patriots and Steelers would not meet in the postseason again until 2016.
 Between those playoff meetings, the Steelers made three Super Bowl appearances and won two (Super Bowl XL and XLIII), while the Patriots also made three Super Bowls but won only once (Super Bowl XLIX).
 Facing each other at Gillette Stadium in the AFC championship game, the Patriots again routed the Steelers 36–17 and went on to win their fifth Super Bowl.
-In 2018, the Steelers would upset the Patriots 17-10 fueled by 142 rushing performance by rookie Jaylen Samuels.
+In 2018, the Steelers would upset the Patriots 17–10 fueled by 142 rushing performance by rookie Jaylen Samuels.
 Soon after, New England would recover from the loss en route to a sixth Super Bowl title, tying the Steelers with the most Super Bowl championships.

-In 2025, the Steelers defeated the Patriots 21-14, led by a defensive performance that included five turnovers.
-This game marked quarterback Drake Maye, the Patriots' first start in the rivalry.
+In 2025, the Steelers defeated the Patriots 21–14, led by a defensive performance that included five turnovers.
+This marked Patriots quarterback Drake Maye's first starting game in the rivalry.